EMPOWERED WOMEN EMPOWER WOMEN – WOMEN FOR WOMEN INTERNATIONAL, AFGHANISTAN

 Education is important in all aspects of women’s lives, including their personal development and that of the country.

-The support of the NEUMAYER STIFTUNG will enable the implementation of Women for Women International’s globally successful concept of a one-year holistic social and economic empowerment training course in the Panshjir province in the Hindu Kush, which has not been reached until now.
+The support of the NEUMAYER STIFTUNG will enable the implementation of Women for Women International’s globally successful concept of a one-year holistic social and economic empowerment training course in regions in Afghanistan, which have not been reached until now.
 This opens up the possibility of reaching an additional 300 marginalized women in Afghanistan who have still not yet had any access to educational programs.
 During the three years grant period, three groups will each undergo twelve months of integral training with the aim of imparting fundamental skills for securing their livelihoods.

 Project target group(s):